International Studies, Japanese Language & Culture

 - Requests for sample syllabi can be made to the ISA Japan Site Specialist.

 - While at J.F.
 Oberlin University, all students are required to enroll in 4 to 5 courses per semester and the total amount of J.F.
-Oberlin credits cannot be below 10 and above 20.
+Oberlin credits cannot be above 20.

 - You are required to take one core Japanese language course on top of three to four courses that can be a combination of English taught classes and Elective Japanese classes.